Wolves (Rise Against album): Background and recording

 Rise Against released their seventh studio album, The Black Market, in 2014.
 When it came time for the band to record a follow-up, they initially struggled to find a direction.
 Vocalist Tim McIlrath recalled, "I was trying to figure out where Rise Against fitted in - in the musical world and our fans' lives.
 We got started and then the U.S. election happened.
 That's when things clicked into place.
 The frontline became very visible to me and I knew exactly what we needed to do.
 We had to get off our asses and engage."

-The band recorded Wolves in Nashville, Tennessee, a city with a majority pro-Trump population.
+The band recorded Wolves at Rock Falcon Studio in Nashville, Tennessee.
 McIlrath recalled "It was clear we'd also put ourselves physically outside of our comfort zone by leaving Chicago, which is this liberal nest where you're hard-pressed to find someone who disagrees with the progressive politics of Rise Against...
 I think it's really good for anybody to see both sides of the fence and spend time in a place that is hurting—and helping to create the narrative of the country you live in.
 That was something that was kind of always on my mind, knowing that there are people out there who fell for someone like Donald Trump, who were conned by him, and that these are people just like you and me.
 So we have to work out how to bridge that gap and figure out where the truth lies in a lot of our arguments with each other."

 The deluxe edition of the album, exclusive to Best Buy, contains two bonus tracks, "Megaphone" and "Broadcast[Signal]Frequency", that have been described as a return to Rise Against's faster hardcore sound exemplified in earlier albums such as The Unraveling and Revolutions per Minute.
 When asked in a Reddit AMA about why they were not included on the standard album, McIlrath responded, "because lazy Tim didn't finish the lyrics in time."
 The two tracks were released as digital singles in 2018.